cheliotk/unity_abm_framework/README.md

 ABMU allows modellers to take advantage of Unity's built-in methods and classes to create complex agent behaviours in 3D, including Physics, Navigation, Animation, etc, all written in native `C#`.

-Developers familiar with Unity3D should find the ABMU framework quite familiar to work with, as it provdes simple hooks for converting native Unity methods into ABMU behaviours.
+Developers familiar with Unity3D should find the ABMU framework quite familiar to work with, as it provides simple hooks for converting native Unity methods into ABMU behaviours.

 ABMU is extendable, and can be coupled with other Unity libraries and assets.